No fault divorce came into effect in England and Wales on 6 April 2022.

 #1 Divorce can be granted without one spouse blaming the other

-One of the most significant changes introduced by the new laws is the removal of the element of blame or ‘fault’ from the divorce process.
+One of the most significant changes introduced by the new law is the removal of blame or ‘fault’ from the divorce process.

-Under the previous laws, you had to prove your marriage has broken down by using one of the five grounds for divorce.
+Under the previous law, you had to prove your marriage had broken down by relying on one of the five grounds for divorce.

 This is no longer the case.

-Instead, all you need to do is provide a statement saying that you believe your marriage has broken down irretrievably.
+Instead, all you need to do is provide a statement confirming that you believe your marriage has broken down irretrievably.

-It’s hoped that the removal of blame will help to make the divorce process less bitter and more constructive for those going through it.
+It is hoped that removing blame will make divorce less bitter and more constructive for couples going through it.

 #2 Couples can apply for divorce together

-Under the new laws, couples can apply for divorce together.
+Under the new law, couples can apply for divorce together.

 Previously, one spouse had to start proceedings against the other.

 The person who filed for divorce was called the petitioner, while the other was known as the respondent.
-This was the case even if the decision to get divorced was mutual.
+This was the case even if the decision to divorce was mutual.

-Couples now have the option of applying for divorce together as joint applicants.
+Couples now have the option of applying as joint applicants.

-The aim of the change is to allow the divorce process to start in a non-confrontational way.
+The aim of this change is to allow the divorce process to begin in a less confrontational way.

-If only one spouse applies for divorce, they’re now called the applicant.
-Their spouse will still be called the respondent.
+If only one spouse applies for divorce, they are now called the applicant.
+Their spouse is still called the respondent.

 #3 Some divorce terminology has been updated

-Some of the divorce terminology has been updated to make it easier to understand.
+Some of the terminology used in divorce proceedings has been updated to make it easier to understand.

-The decree nisi is now called the conditional order while the decree absolute is called the final order.
+The decree nisi is now called the conditional order, while the decree absolute is now called the final order.

-Meanwhile, the person who applies for divorce is now called the applicant, rather than the petitioner.
+Meanwhile, the person applying for divorce is now called the applicant rather than the petitioner.

 #4 Divorce will take a minimum of 26 weeks

-Divorce under the new laws will take a minimum of 26 weeks.
+Divorce under the new law takes a minimum of 26 weeks.

 A minimum period of 20 weeks has been introduced between the divorce application and when you can apply for the conditional order.
-You’ll then have to wait for a further six weeks before you can apply for the final order.
+You then have to wait a further six weeks before applying for the final order.

-The 20 weeks waiting period has been introduced to counter suggestions that the new divorce process would make divorce too easy, leading couples to give up on their marriage too quickly.
+The 20-week waiting period was introduced to address concerns that the new divorce process might make divorce too easy, leading couples to give up on their marriage too quickly.

-Couples are encouraged to use the time to reflect on their relationship and work on their differences before committing to divorce.
+Couples are encouraged to use this time to reflect on their relationship and work through their differences before committing to divorce.

 #5 It’s no longer possible to contest a divorce